-rticle 22 - Requirements relating to transparency (1)(b)(vi) any relevant inter-creditor agreements, derivatives documentation, subordinated loan ag TS criteria reements, start-up loan agreements and liquidity facility agreements; preements, start-up loan agreements and liquidity facility agreements; TS criteria 2.
-Any relevant inter-creditor agreements, derivatives documentation, subordinated loan agreeme nts, start-up loan agreements and liquidity facility agreements; erified?
-Yes CS Comment ee point 77 above.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines CS Comment ee point 77 above.
-BA Final non-ABCP STS Guidelines - statements on background and rationale
+32 Legislative text

+ĺ Article 22 - Requirements relating to transparency

+(vi) any relevant inter-creditor agreements, derivatives documentation, subordinated loan agreements, start-up loan agreements and liquidity facility agreements;

+STS criteria

+82. (vi) any relevant inter-creditor agreements, derivatives documentation, subordinated loan agreements, start-up loan agreements and liquidity facility agreements;

+Verified?
+Yes

+PCS Comment •

+See Prospectus, Securitisation Regulation Disclosure Requirements section.
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' commer PCS notes the existence of a covenant in the Prospectus to provide such information. t under Criterion 75 above.

+Í EBA Final non-ABCP STS Guidelines - statements on background and rationale

+ĺ EBA Final non-ABCP STS Guidelines

+EBA Final non-ABCP STS Guidelines

-83 Legislative text Article 22 - Requirements relating to transparency 7(1)(b)[] That underlying documentation shall include a detailed description of the priority of payments of the securitisation; STS criteria 83.
-That underlying documentation shall include a detailed description of the priority of payments of f the securitisation; Verified?
-Yes PCS Comment See "Transaction Overview" - "Issuer Available Funds and Priorities of Payment" and see "Terms and Conditions" - Condition 6 (Priority of Payments). and Conditions" - Condition 6 ( Priority of Payments ).
-EBA Final non-ABCP STS Guidelines - statements on background and rationale Γ EBA Final non-ABCP STS Guidelines
+33 Legislative text Ī Article 22 - Requirements relating to transparency That underlying documentation shall include a detailed description of the priority of payments of the securitisation; STS criteria 83.
+That underlying documentation shall include a detailed description of the priority of payments of the securitisation; Verified?
+Yes PCS Comment See Prospectus, Securitisation Regulation Disclosure Requirements section.
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+PCS notes the existence of a covenant in the Prospectus to provide such information.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale s EBA Final non-ABCP STS Guidelines s

 84 Legislative text

 Article 22 - Requirements relating to transparency

-7(1)(c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable: (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure;
+(c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the Eur securitisation, including, where applicable:(i) details regarding the structure of the deal, including the structure diagrams containing an overvie opean Parliament and of the Council, a transaction summary or overview of the main features of the w of the transaction, the cash flows and the ownership structure;

 STS criteria

-84. Where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable:

-(i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure;
+84. Where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the Eu securitisation, including, where applicable:(i) details regarding the structure of the deal, including the structure diagrams containing an overvie ropean Parliament and of the Council, a transaction summary or overview of the main features of the w of the transaction, the cash flows and the ownership structure;

 Verified?
-Not applicable
+Yes

 PCS Comment

 Not applicable.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 EBA Final non-ABCP STS Guidelines